precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Required packages

 Make sur you have a working installation of preCICE.
 Also run these installation commands, (after a call to `sudo apt update` and `sudo apt upgrade`) :
-`sudo apt install build-essential cmake git gfortran flex bison zlib1g-dev nvidia-cuda-toolkit-gcc`
+`sudo apt install build-essential cmake git gfortran flex bison zlib1g-dev nvidia-cuda-toolkit-gcc libspooles-dev libyaml-cpp-dev`

 nvidia-cuda-toolkit-gcc ? liblapacke-dev ?
 64 ?

-## Downloading CalculiX
+## Downloading CalculiX source

 Build scripts assume that CalculiX' source code is in `/usr/local`.
 Donwload it, extract it there and add read/write access to the folder.